Ranil Jayawardena

-Ranil Malcolm Jayawardena (born 3 September 1986) is a British politician who has been a Member of Parliament (MP) for North East Hampshire since 2015.
-A member of the Conservative Party, he served under Prime Minister Liz Truss as Secretary of State for Environment, Food and Rural Affairs from September to October 2022.
-He previously served as Parliamentary Under-Secretary of State for International Trade from 2020 to 2022.
+Sir Ranil Malcolm Jayawardena (born 3 September 1986) is a British Conservative politician who served as the Member of Parliament (MP) for North East Hampshire from 2015 until 2024.
+He served under Prime Minister Liz Truss as Secretary of State for Environment, Food and Rural Affairs from September to October 2022.
+He previously served under Prime Minister Boris Johnson as Parliamentary Under-Secretary of State for International Trade from 2020 to 2022.

-Born in London, Jayawardena moved to Hampshire before starting school.
-His education was at his local comprehensive in North East Hampshire, Robert May's School, followed by Alton College.
-Jayawardena graduated from the London School of Economics and worked for Lloyds Banking Group, where he became a senior manager.